• ABC Details

 Qualifications:

-• no direct or indirect conflict of interest (ie: not an active NL farmer, active NL municipal council member, current member of an agricultural organization, or have interests in a construction or land development company. )
+• no direct or indirect conflict of interest (ie: not an active NL farmer, active NL municipal council member, current member of an agricultural organization, or have interests in a construction or land development company); and

 Time Commitments: